Nsukka: Ancient wars

 Nsukka in the 18th and 19th century had one of the best fighting forces in what is present-day Enugu North, which they employed in waging war against their neighbours in order to gain more territories for their rising population, among other reasons.
-Each community that made up the town of Nsukka had stationed in them a fighting force made up of people from that community.
+Each community that made up the city of Nsukka had stationed in them a fighting force made up of people from that community.

 Nsukka's numerous wars with her neighbours were usually successful such that some surrounding communities requested help from Nsukka to protect them from their attackers.